material-foundation/material-remixer/README.md

 Remixer also supports setting a list of values a variable can be set to.
 For example, a color variable can be configured so that its value can only be changed to red, blue or yellow.

-## Modes of operation

-Remixer will offer two modes of operation: Cloud and Local.

-### Cloud

-Cloud mode is the way to go if you want to use Remixer with a team.
-In this mode, variables are defined in a web remote and referenced in code.
-Variables are accessible and configurable through multiple tools, and changes are propagated in real-time.
-Our first implementation will use Firebase, but we expect to offer other options in the future.

-### Local

-If you just want to use Remixer to prototype something by yourself, and the in-app overlay is all you need for refining values, then Local mode is for you.
-Variables are defined in code, and remixer will use your device’s local storage to store any refinements you make.

-## Going to production

-There is no need to make any code changes when shipping your app.
-Remixer can export all the values to a single static file that can be used for each variable.
-In production, Remixer will disable the UI for all platforms and prevent any further fetching or syncing of values.
-Please review the State of Development table for the availability of this feature.
+## Web Remote Controller

+If enabled, the variables defined in your app will be exposed on a remote controller website.
+Share the link to this site with your teammates from within the overlay or by emailing them.
+The remote controller allows updating the defined variables, and changes will be propagated in real-time across associated apps.

-## State of development
+## Roadmap and State of development

-Visit our [State of Development](https://github.com/material-foundation/material-remixer/wiki/State-of-Development) wiki for the current roadmap and status of development for each platform.
+Development of Remixer is ongoing across the supported platforms.
+Visit our [State of Development](https://github.com/material-foundation/material-remixer/wiki/State-of-Development) wiki which details the status of development for each platform.
+In addition, visit our current [Roadmap](https://github.com/material-foundation/material-remixer/wiki/Roadmap) wiki for a list of features planned for future releases.

 ## Repositories